skleijkers/abb07/README.md

 - The bleak library, can be installed with "pip install bleak"
 - Bluetooth device set to passive scanning
+- Low power mode of the ABB-07 disabled, as the wake-up call isn't implemented

 # Test script